-198. Since March 2020, a shadow Social Partnership Council (SSPC) initially met once a fortnight and more recently every three weeks as part of the emergency response to the pandemic.
-It is supported by a joint secretariat of five people (one at Grade 7, three at SEO and one at HEO) which support both the WPC and SSPC as detailed earlier in the document and below as Table 1.1.
-Their work is funded by the Welsh Government.

-199. It is not anticipated that the current shadow Social Partnership Council will continue in existence beyond the pandemic response and its frequency will reduce over time.
+- Bill.
+It meets every two months.
+It is supported by a joint secretariat of five people (one at Grade 6, three at SEO and one at HEO) which support both the WPC and SPF as detailed at paragraphs 181-184 and Table 1.1 above.
+Their work is funded by the Welsh Government. - 199.
+The function of the Social Partnership Forum is to work in Social Partnership on the establishment of the SPC so it is not anticipated the SPF will continue in existence once the SPC is in place.